appdev-tat/TAT-app/README.md

 ### Building the app

 When you're happy with the changes you've made to the app, use git to commit and push your changes to github.
-Then log into [PhoneGap Build](https://build.phonegap.com/), and tell it to update from github and rebuild the app.
+Then log into [PhoneGap Build](https://build.phonegap.com/), and check the settings of the app (https://build.phonegap.com/apps/2280095/settings).
+If you're building for iOS, it should be pulling from the `master-ios` branch.
+If you're building for Android, it should be pulling from the `master` branch.

-The `master` branch assumes that Android is the target platform.
-The `master-ios` branch has an altered `config.xml` file and is suitable for deployment to iOS devices.

 ## Other things to note